tpbrisco/cf-broker/README.md

 ## To Do
 Contributions welcome here.

-I've tried to make this so you can upgrade from "small dreams" to "large dreams", but I'm having problems finding the correct (as opposed to the documented) location for the field indicating "plan\_upgradable" (or "plan\_upgradeable" - the documentation is confusing) to even try it out.
+I've tried to make this as complete as possible, contributions to make it more complete are welcome!